2025 manta ray tour statistics at Kauna’oa Bay

 • X-Wing showed up 178 nights out of 270, making her our most-sighted manta of the year.
 This is remarkable, given that she only joined our regular group in mid-2024.

-• Lana Del Rey (who showed up for the first time just two days after X-Wing, back in 2023) came through 176 nights.
+• Lana Del Rey (who first showed up on July 13, 2024) came through on 176 nights.

 Related materials